Don’t Buy Your Next DSLR Lens Before You Read This

 Also, insist on lenses that have minimal to no focus breathing.
 Focus breathing is a mechanism where changing the focus tends to change the focal length (and therefore the field of view) of the image.
 Cheaper lenses have massive focus breathing issues.

 ✓ Maximum Aperture

-Aperture is the adjustable opening on a lens which allows light to enter the camera and expose the sensor for the image to form.
+Aperture is the adjustable opening on a lens that allows light to enter the camera and expose the sensor for the image to form.
 Aperture is not an absolute measurement of any kind.
 It is more of a ratio between the focal length and the actual diameter of the lens’ opening.

 Aperture is expressed in f-stops or f-numbers.
 We had previously detailed what the f-stop chart is like and how sliding up or down the f-stop chart will double or half the amount of light that is captured by the sensor.
 We have also detailed how increasing or decreasing the aperture tends to impact the depth of field of our images.
-We shall touch these points in brief here.
+We shall touch on these points in brief here.

 Aperture is expressed as f-numbers and the usual way to express is it is either in full stops or 1/3rd stops.
 Full stops like f/1, f/2, f4, f/8, f16.
-And one third stops like f/1.8, f/2, f/2.2, f/2.5, f/2.8, f/3.2, f/3.5, f/4 and so on.
+And one-third stops like f/1.8, f/2, f/2.2, f/2.5, f/2.8, f/3.2, f/3.5, f/4 and so on.
 Every full stop going right (or down) that chart will halve the amount of light and go left (or up) that chart will double the amount of light.

 You must have noted the smaller the f-number the wider the aperture gets and vice versa.
 So, f/2.8 is actually a wider aperture than f/4 and f/4 is wider than f/8.
 It is kind of confusing at the first.
 But you will quickly get used to it.